Key takeaways

 Here’s how to tell the difference, vendor by vendor, and what you can actually build once you’re set up correctly.

-Why the consumer apps are off-limits
+Why are the consumer apps off-limits?

 The reason isn’t that the AI is unsafe.
 It’s contractual and architectural.